 - Earn cash back with the Freedom Unlimited

 - Transfer that cash back to one of the three cards above, where it will be counted as Ultimate Rewards points

 - Redeem your points through Ultimate Rewards to get a point bonus of 25% or 50%, depending on which card you have

 - Or, transfer your points to an airline or hotel loyalty program where they may be worth more to you

-If you put all the rewards you earn through this process, you’ll effectively be getting more than 1.5% cash back with the Freedom Unlimited.
+If you put all the rewards you earn through this process, you’ll effectively be getting more than 1.5% cash back for non-category purchases with the Freedom Unlimited.
 If you end up getting a 25% point bonus you would get a cash back equivalent of 1.875%.
 And if you get a 50% point bonus, your cash back equivalent would be 2.25%.